Parametrix problem for the Korteweg--de Vries equation with steplike initial data: preliminaries

-with $b \in (0, a)$ and \beq v^{(2)}(k) = \left\{ \right. \eeq where $\hat{B} := B + \frac{\Delta}{t}$.
-We write $\Sigma$ for the union of all contours listed above.
-As all conjugation and deformation steps are invertible, we know from Theorem \ref{RHPfor_m}, that there exists a unique solution to the above R-H problem with the usual asymptotics at infinity, which shall be denoted by $m^{(2)}(k,x,t)$.
-For $t \rightarrow \infty$ the jump matrices on $\Sigma^U$, $\Sigma^L$, $\Sigma_1^U$ and $\Sigma_1^L$ converge exponentially to the identity matrix.
-We shall refer to the above R-H problem as the 'model R-H problem with exponetial correction', and the one where we ignore the jump matrices converging to the identity matrix as the 'asymptotic model R-H problem' or just 'model R-H problem'.
-The former can be solved explicitly (\cite{EPT}) and its solution is unique: \begin{theorem} The model R-H problem, given by the jump matrix \beq v^{(3)} = \left\{ \right. \eeq has a unique solution $m^{mod}(k)$ satisfying the symmetry and normalization conditions \eqref{eq:symcond}, \eqref{eq:normcond}. \end{theorem}
+We write $\Sigma$ for the union of all contours listed in \eqref{v22}, and we assume that $\Sigma$ is invariant under the map $k \to -k$, which reverses its orientation as depicted in Figure \ref{fig3}.
+Note that the jump matrix $v^{(2)}(k)$ satisfies the symmetry condition \eqref{vSym}.
+As all conjugation and deformation steps are invertible, we know from Theorem \ref{RHPfor_m}, that there exists a unique solution $m^{(2)}(k)$ to the R-H problem with jump matrix $v^{(2)}(k)$, together with the usual asymptotics at infinity \eqref{eq:normcond} and the symmetry condition \eqref{eq:symcond}.
+Moreover, we assume that $\Sigma^U$ and $\Sigma^L$ remain a finite distance away from the real line, implying that for $t \rightarrow \infty$ the jump matrices on $\Sigma^U$, $\Sigma^L$, $\Sigma_1^U \setminus \lbrace \I a \rbrace$ and $\Sigma_1^L \setminus \lbrace -\I a \rbrace$ converge pointwise exponentially fast to the identity matrix, and on $(\I a, \I b] \cup (-\I a, -\I b]$ to the diagonal matrix $\E^{-\I t \hat{B} \sigma_3}$.
+Note however, that the exponential convergence rate is not uniform for $k \to \pm \I a$.
+We shall refer to the R-H problem for $m^{(2)}(k)$ as the \emph{model R-H problem with exponential correction}, and the one where we ignore the jump matrices converging to the identity matrix as the \emph{asymptotic model R-H problem} or just \emph{model R-H problem}.
+The latter one is solved explicitly in \cite{EGKT} (see also \cite{KM10}) and its solution is unique (see \cite[Sect.~3]{EPT}): \begin{theorem} The model R-H problem, given through the jump matrix